sumedhdikshit-blip/sumedhdikshit-blip/README.md

 ## 🧑‍💻 About Me

 I'm a Computer Engineering student at **KJ Somaiya College of Engineering**, currently pursuing my **B.Tech (Batch of 2028)** with a CGPA of **8.5/10**.
-I build end-to-end AI/ML applications — from healthcare lifestyle analysis tools to RAG-powered chatbots and real estate assistants — and I care about shipping things that actually work, not just demos.
+I build end-to-end AI/ML applications — from full-stack fitness platforms to RAG-powered chatbots and real estate assistants — and I care about shipping things that actually work, not just demos.

 I was a **finalist at the Parul Hackathon (National Level)**, and I currently serve as the **Joint Operations and Logistics Head** at the IETE Council, where I help run technical events and manage council operations.